bobdamit/lightburn/README.md

 Logo and Config code
 - carefully mark center when body is screwed on tight
 - line up laser center to that mark
-- bottom of body in chuck
+- TOP of body in chuck

 ## 770 Headbasket
 Puts the HPF filter and Pad markings above the switches